Andreas-bersgtedt/FabricCloudODS_Demo/README.md

-He can now create the schema short cuts in the Lakehouse and validate that he can see the data.
+He can now create the schema [shortcut](https://learn.microsoft.com/en-us/fabric/onelake/create-onelake-shortcut) in the Lakehouse and validate that he can see the data.

 ![Create and validate shortcuts](image-15.png)